CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 # What is **not** TECHDEBT === SLOP

-* copy-pasted code, repeated elsewhere
+* Copy-pasted code, repeated elsewhere
-* wrongly named variables/methods
+* Wrongly named variables/methods
-* unused code
+* Unused code

 If it works, should you ship this code?